-For example, many enterprise Ethereum solutions locally store caches gotten from an Oracle or store other information relevant for the system protocols.
+For example, many enterprise Ethereum solutions locally store caches gotten from an Oracle or store other information relevant to the system protocols.
 In other cases, they could be beyond these specifications.

 Thus, anyone operating on the private network would not get access to other smart contracts running on that network if he/she is not a part of it.
 Furthermore, all enterprise Ethereum solutions offer transparent and seamless storage for smart private contracts that need to store documentation.
 Moreover, this process gets rid of the off-chain file storage add-ons.

-In reality, all the storage options have a higher level of cryptography linked to it.
+In reality, all the storage options have a higher level of cryptographic hashing linked to them.
 So, anyone storing any kind of information using smart contracts would have Authenticated Encryption with Additional Data algorithm protecting them.

 We have to say that not every Ethereum implementation would have a similar architecture.
 Therefore, there could be an option for any provider to offer more APIs for storage facilities.
 It will mainly depend on your organizational needs.

 In this sublayer, Ethereum offers a smart contract execution environment.
 Furthermore, it’s similar to public EVM (Ethereum Virtual Machine).
 However, they are also introducing extensions beyond the public EVM environment.
 As now the environment has a private channel, it’s best to make sure that EVM is fully capable of handling it.

 Another great factor is the ability to synchronize public states based on the public Ethereum nodes.
 It truly opens up new opportunities for the private enterprise Ethereum to work with the public one as well.

 Also, it supports a series of storage facilities along with the compilation and execution of the precompiled contracts.
 In reality, trusted computing will ensure that only authorized users can use the smart contract within a certain consortium network’s execution environment.